 In the gentlemen's hairdressing competition, the model's head, supported by a steel shaft, was given a jacket and tie by some of the competitors.
-Later, when the live models were brought on, a minor international incident almost ensued, as the Korean candidate discovered that his had a beard, absent on his artificial model.
-But after a chat with one of the judges, he seemed satisfied by her ruling.
+Later, when the live models were brought on, a minor international incident almost ensued, as the Korean candidate discovered that his had a beard, absent on his artificial judges, he seemed satisfied by her ruling. the state of the state of the